Pecos Wilderness Horseback Pack Trip

-The Pecos has beautiful landscapes with heavily forested, high-elevation mountain land.
-Combining mixed forests of Engelmann spruce, corkbark fir, ponderosa pine, Douglas fir, white fir, limber pine, bristlecone pine, and aspen trees.
-River valleys, broad mesas with streams and rugged canyons vary along the ride.
+The Pecos has beautiful landscapes with heavily forested, high-elevation mountains with mixed forests of Engelmann spruce, corkbark fir, ponderosa pine, Douglas fir, white fir, limber pine, bristlecone pine, and aspen.
+River valleys, broad mesas with streams and rugged canyons along the ride.
 Lakes invite for a nice break.
-We ride to the Pecos Falls and enjoy during a lunch break the beauty of the rugged country.
+We ride to the Pecos Falls for our lunch break.

 The Pecos Falls

 One of the most diverse riding days is an adventure over the the famous Pecos Falls.
-Rolling water over countless steps makes for a unforgettable luncheon break.
-We ride to the Pecos Falls and enjoy during a lunch break the beauty of the rugged country.
-We continue our adventure traveling high above the majestic Pecos River back to our base camp.
+Rolling water over countless steps makes an unforgettable lunch break at Pecos Falls in the beauty of rugged country.
+We continue traveling high above the majestic Pecos River back to camp.

 Pecos Wilderness Itinerary

 Top of the World Ride — Nature’s Finest